-This is useful for larger teams where different people might complete a task depending on their role, or if you want to dynamically invite external users to complete a specific task.
+This is useful for larger teams where different people might complete a task depending on their role, or if you want to assign different team members to tasks in different workflow runs, or if you want to dynamically invite external users to complete a specific task or tasks.

 Plan: Role Assignments are a feature on our Standard Plan.

-Users: In order to add role assignments to templates, you must be an Administrator or a Member who has been given ‘can edit’ access by your Administrator.
+Users: In order to add role assignments to workflows, you must be an Administrator or a Member who has been given ‘edit’ access by your Administrator.

 Example use cases

 - Your employee onboarding process will be completed by one of your HR team, but this may vary each time depending on their availability.
-Using the members form field, you can dynamically assign one of the team to the relevant tasks, once a checklist is run
+Using the members form field, you can dynamically assign one of the team to the relevant tasks, once you run the workflow

 - You have a series of podcasts planned and you have a different client co-hosting with you on each one.
-Using the email form field you can dynamically assign selected tasks to whichever email address you fill out in your checklists.
-Filling out their email address effectively invites your client into your checklist as a guest, where they can complete their tasks
+Using the email form field you can dynamically assign selected tasks to whichever email address you fill out in your workflow runs.
+Filling out their email address effectively invites your client into your workflow run as a guest, where they can complete their tasks

 - You are listing a new property for sale and you need to involve a number of colleagues in the process at different points.
-Since you are the one running checklists for the team, the first few tasks are dynamically assigned to you as the checklist creator, before you can then hand-off the process to the rest of your team
+Since you are the one running the workflow for the team, the first few tasks are dynamically assigned to you as the workflow run creator, before you can then hand off the process to the rest of your team

 How to use role assignments